 The following types of transplantation are distinguished:

-- autotransplantation, or autologous transplantation is a transplantation of an organ within one organism of the same person (the donor and the recipient are one and the same person).
-For example, autotransplantation of skin from intact areas to the burnt areas in case of severe burns.
-Autotransplantation of bone marrow or hematopoietic stem cells after high-dose antitumor chemotherapy in leukemia, lymphoma and chemo-sensitive malignant tumors.
+- Autotransplantation, also known as autologous transplantation, is the process of a transplant when the donor and the recipient are one and the same person.
+For example, it is autotransplantation when skin from intact areas is transplanted to damaged areas in cases of severe burns.
+Autotransplantation can also be performed with bone marrow or hematopoietic stem cells following high-dose antitumor chemotherapy treatments for leukemia, lymphoma, and other malignant tumors.

-- isotransplantation, or isogenic transplantation - the transplant donor is the recipient's identical twin who is completely genetically and immunologically identical to the recipient.
-Such operations are rare, as the number of identical twins is small, besides they often suffer from similar chronic diseases.
+- Isotransplantation, or isogenic transplantation, is when the transplant donor is the recipient's identical twin, meaning that the two are genetically and immunologically identical.
+Such operations are rare, as the number of identical twins is small, and because twins often suffer from similar chronic diseases.

-- allotransplantation, or homotransplantation - the transplant donor is a genetically and immunologically non-identical human organism (human-to-human).
-This is the most used type of transplantation.
-It is possible to take organs from the recipient’s relatives as well as from other people.
+- Allotransplantation, or homotransplantation, is when the human transplant donor is genetically and immunologically different to the recipient.
+This is the case for most human-to-human transplantations.
+It is possible to take organs from the recipient's relatives, but they may also be found elsewhere.

-- xenotransplantation, or inter-species transplantation - organ transplantation from an organism of another biological species (for example, from an animal to a human).
-This method has been applied to an extremely limited extend (use of xeno-skin - pig skin, cell culture of pig’s pancreas β-cells).
+- Xenotransplantation, otherwise known as inter-species transplantation, involves organ transplantation from an organism of another biological species, such as from an animal to a human.
+This method has been applied in an extremely limited extent, but can include the use of 'xeno skins' (i.e. animal skins, such as that of a pig) or the use of cell cultures from a pig's pancreas β-cells.

 What medical cases require a transplant operation?